-There were no contract liabilities on the consolidated balance sheets at July 31, 2019.
+There were no contract liabilities on the consolidated balance sheets at July 31, 2020 or July 31, 2019.
 The Company's disaggregation between service revenues and vehicle sales at the segment level reflects how the nature, timing, amount and uncertainty of its revenues and cash flows are impacted by economic factors.
 The Company reports sales taxes on relevant transactions on a net basis in the Company's consolidated results of operations, and therefore does not include sales taxes in revenues or costs.

-Service Revenues
+Service revenues